swiftlang/swift-evolution/proposals/0410-atomics.md

 }
 ```

-By declaring this atomic value as a `var`, we've opted into Swift's dynamic exclusivity checking for this property, so all reads are checking whether or not it's currently being written to.
-This inherently means the atomic value is no longer, atomic.
+By declaring this variable as a `var`, we opt into Swift's dynamic exclusivity checking for this property, so all non-exclusive accesses incur a runtime check to see if there is an active exclusive (e.g. mutating) access.
+This inherently means that atomic operations through such a variable will incur undesirable runtime overhead -- they are no longer purely atomic.
+(Even if the check never actually triggers a trap.)

-To prevent users from accidently falling into this trap, `Atomic` (and `AtomicLazyReference`) will be special types who cannot be put into `var`s whatsoever.
-If a `var` has an explicit or inferred type of `Atomic` the compiler will present the user with an **error**.
+To prevent users from accidentally falling into this trap, `Atomic` (and `AtomicLazyReference`) will not support `var` bindings.
+It is a compile-time error to have a `var` that has an explicit or inferred type of `Atomic`.

 ```swift
 // error: variable of type 'Atomic<Int>' must be declared with a 'let' var myAtomic = Atomic<Int>(123)
 ```

-By making this a compiler error users will not have an unexpected dynamic exclusivity check inserted on atomic accesses.
-This means global variables, local variables, and stored properties cannot have a `var _: Atomic`.
-Similarly, you cannot declare a computed property that returns an `Atomic`.
-If one truly needs a computed property for whatever reason, you can workaround this by declaring the initial value as the return value for the computed property and use that to initialize an atomic:
+By making this a compiler error, we can safely assume that atomic accesses will never incur an unexpected dynamic exclusivity check.
+It is forbidden to create mutable variables of type `struct Atomic`.

+Similarly, it is an error to declare a computed property that returns an `Atomic`, as its getter would need to create and return a new instance each time it is accessed.
+Instead, you can return the actual value that would be the initial value for the atomic:

 ```swift
 var computedInt: Int {